asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Add it to the list of questions for Morrison."
 Matt checked the GPS.
 "We're about ninety minutes out.
 Should we stop for lunch or eat when we get there?"

 "Let's eat there.
 Morrison probably knows good places."

-They drove on through Carroll, then Denison, getting closer to Omaha with each passing mile.
-Brandon's mind was already at the crime scene, trying to understand what had happened in that bathroom.
-The planning, the execution, the staging.
-Every detail meant something.
-Even the ones that didn't seem to make sense.

-Especially those.

 By the time they reached the Omaha city limits, it was one-forty-five PM.
 Matt followed the GPS through downtown—older buildings mixed with new construction, the Missouri River visible to the east, the skyline modest but modern.
 Omaha had that Midwest city feel: functional, unpretentious, going about its business without trying to impress anyone.